 There is more than one way to secure publicly funded home healthcare in Ontario.

-In addition to the directly provided services from Ontario Health at Home, residents in need of home healthcare service also be eligible to receive direct funding to pay for the home care services in their care plan from a qualified provider of their choice.
+As an alternative to the directly provided services from Ontario Health at Home, residents in need of home healthcare service may instead receive direct funding to pay for the home care services in their care plan from a qualified provider of their choice.
 Under this option, the individual is responsible for the related administrative tasks, such as finding, hiring and paying service providers.
 They also have the freedom to choose their provider, and to direct how they receive their care and set a schedule that best works for their needs.

 Clients may hire anyone they wish to provide care.
 However, they are not permitted to hire family members.